atillatan/mini-netcore-framework/README.md

 # Mini Netcore Framework

 You can invoke any method with Mini Netcore Framework.
-Mini netcore framework, takes method as an parameter
+Mini netcore framework, takes method as an parameter  then;

-1. Builds InvokeContext,
+- Builds InvokeContext,
-2. Executes middleware classes such as database connection or transaction middleware
+- Executes middleware classes such as database connection or transaction middleware
-3. Puts singleton services to the InvokeContext
+- Puts singleton services to the InvokeContext
+- It's also allows you to access InvokeContext from anywhere.

-We can call any method with "mini netcore framework" if we want to access InvokeContext from some method, we can access from anywhere.
+We can call any method with "mini netcore framework"

 Following examples demonstrates how can we use "Mini NetCore Framework"